 where \( y_i \) denotes the true value of the \(i\)-th data point, \( \hat{y}_i \) represents the corresponding predicted value, \( q \in (0,1) \) specifies the target quantile for estimation, and \( m \) indicates the total number of data points in the dataset.

-The fixed hyperparameters used in both the use in classical and quantum TFT models are as follows: quantile q = 0.5, learning Rate = 0.1, number epochs = 100, input window: past steps = 10, forecast steps = 5, training data range = 0 to 19, test data range = 20 to 26.
+In Table~\ref{Table 1}, we present the fixed hyperparameters that are consistently used across the classical TFT and both variants of the QTFT model.
+These parameters include quantile, learning rate, number of epochs, input window (past steps), forecast steps (future steps), training data range, and test data range.

-In the classical temporal fusion transformer, the configuration includes an LSTM with a hidden layer of size 1, a hidden dimension of 2, and 190 trainable parameters.
-In contrast, for the quantum temporal fusion transform, we construct two models, one that employs classical LSTM, and another that incorporates a Quantum Long Short Term Memory (QLSTM).
-For input encoding, use Angle Embedding (easy implementation), for variational layers, use Basic Entangler Layers (which are equivalent to N-local circuit, but with removing the final rotation layer due to noise) with layers=2 and measure each qubit using Pauli-Z observable.
-The quantum TFT model without a QLSTM comprises 158 trainable parameters, whereas the version incorporating a QLSTM consists of 174 trainable parameters.